wustlcse237sp20/project-cse237-brick-breaker/README.md

 What user stories were completed this iteration?

 	As a developer, the code was refactored so that better practices were in place and it was easier to understand.
 In addition, tests for the ball and paddle class were completed.
-As a user, the game is playable with no class compilation issues and the ball/paddle have responsive controls now.
+As a user, the game is playable with no class compilation issues and the ball/paddle have responsive controls.

 Is there anything that you implemented but doesn't currently work?

 	Everything implemented works!
+We did not implement the other powerups, such as one that would speed up the ball.

 What commands are needed to compile and run your code from the command line?

 	From the project folder, run the script runBrickBreaker.sh by typing ./runBrickBreaker.sh in the command line.
-This should compile and launch the game (assuming java is installed).
+This will compile and launch the game (assuming java is installed).